 Typical problems that we see red-tagged are damaged or missing burners at a range, a vandalized furnace in a foreclosure, severely corroded components, homeowner fixes using materials not approved by a national rating agency for gas appliance installation, and improper use of flexible gas supply lines.
 After repair, a utility company technician will return to the house, verify the repairs, and reconnect the individual appliances or gas service to the home.

-Also, see our blog posts Why would a home have natural gas appliaces but no gas meter? and Is black iron gas pipe code approved for exterior (outdoor) installation?
+Also, see our blog posts Why would a home have natural gas appliaces but no gas meter? and Why is a leaning water heater a safety problem? and Is black iron gas pipe code approved for exterior (outdoor) installation?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •